jesseleite/nvim-macroni/README.md

 # Macroni

-Yank your macros to an easily mappable format for future use in Neovim!
+Save your macros to an easily mappable format for future use in Neovim!

 ## Rationale

 Q: Why use Macroni at all when you can just yank directly from your register?

 A: Because then you have to deal with escaping termcodes, quotes, etc. yourself.
 Macroni escapes all that stuff for you, so you can paste directly to a mapping or function!

+> _Note: Telescope picker coming soon!_

 ## Usage